-• Students will satisfactorily integrate the knowledge, skills, and attitudes of quality and safety competencies to include patient-centered care, teamwork and collaboration, evidence based practice, quality improvement, safety, and informatics.
+- Students will satisfactorily integrate knowledge, skills, and attitudes of quality and safety competencies to include: patient-centered care, teamwork and collaboration, evidence-based practice, quality improvement, safety, and informatics.

-• Student will satisfactorily perform clinical skills that are evidence based and reflect contemporary practice and promote nationally established patient health and safety goals.
+- Students will satisfactorily perform clinical skills that are evidence-based and reflect contemporary practice that promotes nationally established patient health and safety goals.

-• Student will demonstrate understanding of professional values and characteristics congruent with the professional role when providing ethical, competent, caring, and culturally sensitive individualized care across the health care continuum and lifespan.
+- Students will demonstrate understanding of professional values and characteristics congruent with the professional role when providing ethical, competent, caring, and culturally sensitive individualized care across the healthcare continuum and lifespan.

 Entrance Date: Prerequisite Courses open; however, all prerequisite/Competitive Admissions courses (which are listed as follows) must be successfully completed prior to competitive program admission deadline.

 BIOL 2113 – Anatomy and Physiology I, BIOL 2113L – Anatomy and Physiology I Lab, BIOL 2114 – Anatomy and Physiology II, BIOL 2114L – Anatomy and Physiology II Lab,, ENGL 1101 – Composition & Rhetoric, MATH 1111 – College Algebra..

 Program Admission: Thomasville – Spring and Fall Semester Intake; Tifton – Spring Semester Intake.